crypt

 - Crypt takes two parameters

-- The palin text password to encrypt
+- The plain text password to encrypt

 - A salt.